Dynamical response theory of interacting Majorana fermions and its application to generic Kitaev quantum spin liquids in a field: -model at zero field -- appearance of sharp modes

 \subsection{FM Kitaev coupling}

 We first consider two cases with FM Kitaev coupling $K<0$.
-They are marked $2, 3$ in the schematic phase diagram Fig.~\ref{fig:phase-schematic}(a) A small FM Heisenberg coupling $J=-0.1 |K|$ immediately induces a sharp mode near $\mathbf{k}=0$ in the INS intensity; see Fig.~\ref{fig:FM-Kitaev-zero-field-J}(a).
+They are marked $2, 3$ in the schematic phase diagram Fig.~\ref{fig:phase-schematic}(a).
+A small FM Heisenberg coupling $J=-0.1 |K|$ immediately induces a sharp mode near $\mathbf{k}=0$ in the INS intensity; see Fig.~\ref{fig:FM-Kitaev-zero-field-J}(a).
 There is additionally a much weaker mode at $K_1$-points due to periodicity of the BZ.
-However, at higher FM Heisenberg coupling strength $J=-0.15 |K|$ the sharp mode condenses, as seen in Fig.~\ref{fig:FM-Kitaev-zero-field-J}(b).
+However, at slightly higher FM Heisenberg coupling strength $J=-0.13 |K|$ the sharp mode condenses, as seen in Fig.~\ref{fig:FM-Kitaev-zero-field-J}(b).
 This means the KQSL is unstable with respect to interactions and the ground state is a ferromagnet, in qualitative agreement with ED~\cite{Rau2014} and DMRG~\cite{Gohlke2017} results.
+We verify that the critical $J_{\text{cr}}$ value lies between $-0.12|K|$ and $-0.13 |K|$, which agrees well with the DMRG result $J_{\text{cr}} \approx -0.116 |K|$~\cite{Gohlke2017}.

-An AFM Heisenberg coupling $J=0.1 |K|$ results in sharp modes at both $M$- and $M_1$-point at zero field, as shown in Fig.~\ref{fig:FM-Kitaev-zero-field-J}(b).
+An AFM Heisenberg coupling $J=0.1 |K|$ results in sharp modes at both $M$- and $M_1$-point at zero field, as shown in Fig.~\ref{fig:FM-Kitaev-zero-field-J}(c).
 This indicates an instability into a stripy phase in agreement with ED~\cite{Rau2014} and DMRG~\cite{Gohlke2017} results; cf. position $4$ in Fig.~\ref{fig:phase-schematic}(a).
 Upon small increase to $J=0.11|K|$, the sharp modes condense at zero field which means the system is in the stripy phase; see Fig.~\ref{fig:proximate-KQSL}(a) below.
+For reference, in DMRG $J_{\text{cr}}\approx 0.094 |K|$~\cite{Gohlke2017}.

 Here we note that despite the presence of sharp modes at lower energy, at higher frequencies the INS intensities contain broad regions of a featureless continuum, similar to the pure Kitaev model.
 In Fig.~\ref{fig:zero-field-const}(a)-(c) we plot the constant frequency cuts of INS intensities for the FM Kitaev model and for $J=0.1 |K|$.
 For the FM Kitaev model, the cut is self-similar at all energies, since there is only one energy scale given by the Kitaev coupling.
 For $J=0.1 |K|$ the low-frequency cut at $\omega = 0.045 |K|$ shows minima of the sharp, $C_6$-symmetric $M$- and $M_1$-modes.
 At higher frequency $\omega = 0.45 |K|$ the INS intensity is featureless and resembles that of the pure FM Kitaev model.